awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 # Step 4: Deploy Your WordPress Application<a name="tutorials-wordpress-deploy-application"></a>

-Now you will deploy the sample WordPress application revision you uploaded to Amazon S3\.
-You will use the AWS CLI or the AWS CodeDeploy console to deploy the revision and monitor the deployment's progress\.
-After the application revision is successfully deployed, you will check the results\.
+Now you deploy the sample WordPress application revision you uploaded to Amazon S3\.
+You can use the AWS CLI or the AWS CodeDeploy console to deploy the revision and monitor the deployment's progress\.
+After the application revision is successfully deployed, you check the results\.

 + [Deploy Your Application Revision with AWS CodeDeploy](#tutorials-wordpress-deploy-application-create-deployment)